There was no doubt the return of major US sports would impact the Colorado sports betting market.

 Over the 31 days in August, the wagers also netted $1.9 million in betting proceeds, down 22% from $2.4 million in July.
 The drop in net proceeds came in spite of a rise in gross revenue to $7.5 million from $5.2 million, the result of increased marketing.

 The August handle produced $189,462 in taxes for the state.
-That pushes the four-month total to $122.9 million that the Colorado betting apps have generated.
+That pushes the four-month total to $122.9 million that the sports betting Colorado apps have generated.

 As for the online and retail breakdown, online generated $126.7 million of the total.
 Retail accounted for $1.9 of the handle, 1.5% of the total.